superlou/Yet-Another-Chat/readme.md

 12. Internationalization?
 13. Automatic room creation for trending twitter topics

 Note: This is a list of various technologies I'd like to try out.
 Just because they're crossed off doesn't mean they're down well.
-In fact, it almost gaurantees they were done hastily and half-bakes so I could get that sweet, sweet rush of crossing something off a list.
+In fact, it almost gaurantees they were done hastily and half-baked so I could get that sweet, sweet rush of crossing something off a list.

 ## Login System Description ##
 Guest account available by default.
 Allows changing username, adding descriptors, rooms, etc., but nothing is stored.